Richmond County Schools Visa Sponsorship Jobs USA

 The usual and customary methods of performing the job's functions require the following physical demands: some lifting, carrying, pushing, and/or pulling; and significant fine finger dexterity.
 Work in this classification is considered light physical work requiring the exertion of up to 20 pounds of force occasionally and a negligible amount of force frequently or constantly to move objects.
 Generally, the job requires sitting, walking, and standing.
 This job is performed in a generally clean and healthy environment.

 All employees are to adhere to ALL of Richmond County Schools Board of Education Policies.
-They are located on the RCS County website under District Information.
-Click on Board of Education.
-Policies are located at the bottom.
-Call if you need assistance.
+Policies are located here:

 Job Roles at Richmond County Schools